generic-account/syn_mapping/README.md

-# Graphing English Language Synonyms
+# Graphing the English Language

 A project analyzing English with synonyms, NLP, and network theory by Akarsh Duddu and Gordon Lichtstein.